-a.
+xii.
 ADMINISTRATIVE RESPONSIBILITIES FOR RESEARCH GRANTS

-- 1. All grants for research received will be in favor of Skyline University College. - 2.
-After receiving the grants, the Vice Chancellor appoints the faculty for the particular research - 3.
-The research proposed by the faculty along with the budget and resource requirements is placed in Executive Council for approval - 4.
-The roles and responsibilities of the faculty are aimed at accomplishing the research project - 4.1.
-The faculty prepares a plan for project execution, resources and budget requirements - 4.2.
-Coopts or recruits' members for the research projects, research supervisors, assistants and support staff - 4.3.
-Prepares a calendar of the project, start and completion time - 4.4.
-Allocates roles and responsibilities for members, supervisors and assistants

-- 4.5.
-Monitors the progress of project work as per the timelines and evaluates the performance of the research output as per the standards at regular intervals - 4.6.
-Liaisons with granting institutions and report the progress - 4.7.
-Submits the draft and final reports of research findings with the required form to the agency - 4.8.
-On completion of the project work, audited financial statements are submitted to the Vice Chancellor and the granting institutions or agencies - 4.9.
-Director coordinates with the granting agency till the project is closed
+- i.
+All grants for research received will be in favor of Skyline University College. - ii.
+After receiving the grants, the Vice Chancellor appoints the faculty for the particular research - iii.
+The research proposed by the faculty along with the budget and resource requirements is placed in Executive Council for approval - iv.
+The roles and responsibilities of the faculty are aimed at accomplishing the research project - The faculty prepares a plan for project execution, resources and budget requirements - Coopts or recruits' members for the research projects, research supervisors, assistants and support staff - Prepares a calendar of the project, start and completion time - Allocates roles and responsibilities for members, supervisors and assistants - Monitors the progress of project work as per the timelines and evaluates the performance of the research output as per the standards at regular intervals - Liaisons with granting institutions and report the progress - Submits the draft and final reports of research findings with the required form to the agency - On completion of the project work, audited financial statements are submitted to the Vice Chancellor and the granting institutions or agencies - Director coordinates with the granting agency till the project is closed xiii.
+SERVICES RESPONSIBILITIES:

-C. SERVICES RESPONSIBILITIES:

 Service to Community is the manifestation of the SUC's commitment towards society and its social responsibility.
 Services to Community are defined as contribution by the faculty members, staff and students of SUC towards the society in a meaningful manner satisfying the core philosophy in line with the vision and mission of SUC.
-The faculty, staff and students are engaged in achieving their responsibility towards the society through their skills, knowledge and value i.
+The faculty, staff and students are engaged in achieving their responsibility towards the society through their skills, knowledge and value xiv.
+ADMINISTRATIVE RESPONSIBILITIES

 ROLES AND RESPONSIBILITIES OF VICE CHANCELLOR a.
 PLANNING FUNCTION